-The General Services Division is responsible for supporting MoDOT activities by providing guidance and support services to all districts and Central Office in the areas of facilities management, procurement, distribution center services, fleet management and equipment repair.
+The General Services Division is responsible for supporting MoDOT activities by providing guidance and support services to all districts and Central Office in the areas of facilities management, procurement, distribution center services and fleet management.

 Facilities Management provides planning, guidance and design services to build and maintain more than 1,700 facilities located at 600 sites throughout the state.
-Fleet Management provides support services for a state fleet of more than 6,400 vehicles and specialized equipment.
+Fleet Management provides support services for a state fleet of more than 6,900 vehicles and specialized equipment.
 The Procurement unit supports the department's purchasing activities and manages a central distribution center.